The American Four Square Home – A Timeless Part of Haverhill’s Housing Inventory

 Who Was The Foursquare Built Home For?

 Think of Foursquares as the tract house of the start of the 20th century.
 Primarily it was purchased by the middle class due to the affordability to build but also because of its pleasing rectilinear design.
-It also would be found to be a favorite of the upper class in a larger footprint and with a more ornate style.

 The American Four Square Shapes the City of Haverhill MA

-Today you will find Foursquares of every size and shape.
-Some have been completely modernized with gourmet kitchens, sporting stainless steel appliances and granite countertops, with modern bathrooms to please any contemporary home buyer.
+Some have been completely modernized with gourmet kitchens, stainless steel appliances, granite countertops, and updated bathrooms to please contemporary buyers.

-In the past several months multiple American Four Squares have sold throughout Haverhill from 320,000 to 630,00 with many in the 400-500k range.
+In the past several months multiple American Four Squares have sold throughout Haverhill from 320,000 to 630,000 with many in the 400-500k range.

-Haverhill MA American Four Square Homes
+Why American Four Square Homes Still Stand Out Today

 Summary

 Haverhill provides some other great affordable housing opportunities not limited to the American Four Square.
-You will find Cape Cod houses, split levels, farmhouses, Victorians and colonials as well.
+You will find Cape Cod houses, split levels, farmhouses, Victorians, and colonials as well.

 I grew up in an area where there were no American four squares.
-I was enamored by them and found out as much as could about their history and thought I would impart some of that knowledge.
-A Four Square can accommodate many taste styles and budgets and they can be a great way to get some charm as well as a great home.
+I was enamored by them and found out as much as I could about their history and thought I would impart some of that knowledge.

 Other Real Estate Resources: